-The proposal is consistent with the stated objectives of the zone, in that the 'residential flat building' development will provide for housing needs of the community, and provide a variety of housing types within a high density residential environment.
-The 'neighbourhood shop' would provide a service to meet the day to day needs of residents.
-As such, the proposal is satisfactory in respect to the zone objectives.
+The proposal is consistent with the stated objectives of the zone, in that the proposal will provide for housing needs of the community, and provide a variety of housing types within a high density residential environment.
+The 'neighbourhood shop' would provide a service to meet the day to day needs of the residents.
+As such, the proposal is satisfactory in respect to the LEP 2019 zone objectives.